What Is Tabletop Gaming?

 If you were a kid once, then you probably played a type of role-playing game and didn’t even know it!
 Roleplaying games are a combination of acting, imagination, and board game.
-So if you have ever played Doctor, Cops & Robers or Superheros with your friends, then you already have some of the basics down!
+So if you have ever played Doctor, Cops & Robers, or Superheros with your friends, then you already have some of the basics down!

 Your character does not exist solely in their head, however.
 Your character’s specific background, skills, and abilities are recorded on a piece of paper that you use in the game.
-You can also have a miniature that represents your character, making it easier to visualize how they look and interact with the world.
+You can also have a miniature representing your character, making it easier to visualize how they look and interact with the world.

 How much you portray your character by role-playing (talking in a unique voice, acting out a scene, etc.) is entirely up to you, but I encourage you to take the risk to play as your character when possible.
-It makes the game more entertaining for you, your friends, and more fun for everyone!
+It makes the game more entertaining for you, your friends and more fun for everyone!

 What you need:

-- Game dice — These range from a set of the seven standard polyhedral to RPG-specific die for the specific game you are playing.
+- Game dice — These range from a set of the seven standard polyhedral to RPG-specific die used for the specific game you are playing.